-Ajax Amsterdam are repeatedly referred to worldwide as one of the more powerful “selling clubs”.
+Ajax Amsterdam is repeatedly referred to worldwide as one of the more powerful “selling clubs”.
 When Justin Kluivert was sold to AS Roma this summer, that narrative became fresh again.
 However, sporting director Marc Overmars has taken the burden upon himself to improve the squad in an attempt to challenge for an Eredivisie title and in the Champions League Group Stage.
 The signings of Dušan Tadic and Daley Blind, as well as the emergence of youth player Noussair Mazraoui, promise to add much-needed star power and depth across the pitch.

 A Successful Beginning